 Management of compliance can prevent and detect violations of guidelines, laws or agreements.
 Furthermore, when there are issues to be managed, a good compliance system can assist with keeping all your stakeholders informed, track remedial actions and closeout tasks effectively.

 Ensuring ongoing compliance with all applicable laws, regulations and licence conditions requires cooperation between multiple personnel and departments.
 Line managers, environmental health and safety (EHS) professionals, occupational hygienists, laboratory staff, learning and development teams and others all have a role to play.

 Let’s continue to look at some ways of how when we work together, we can achieve compliance in all these areas confidently and efficiently.

 Elevating performance excellence

-Regardless of jurisdiction in which an organisation operates, there will be a range of legislation that must be complied with and almost every employee will have a part to play in this.
+Regardless of jurisdiction in which an organization operates, there will be a range of legislation that must be complied with and almost every employee will have a part to play in this.
 All employees have an obligation to identify and report hazards, supervisors and HSE professionals have to investigate incidents, and corrective actions need to be assigned to the relevant employees and/or contractors.
-Most organisations will also have an ongoing program of audits and inspections as well.
+Most organizations will also have an ongoing program of audits and inspections as well.

 The need to manage and coordinate all these activities can be challenging and time-consuming, yet it is important that the data is collected accurately and efficiently.
 Below is a visual representation of Operational Excellence Strategies and the standard execution approach of incident management by business maturity and investment levels.